 2. Check room availability on the Bookings Calendar at Bishop Lloyd’s Palace.

-3. Fill in and submit the Room Hire E-Booking Application Form.
+3. Fill in and submit the Application form for Room Hire.

 4. On receipt of confirmation from Chester Civic Trust of your requested booking